marijnh/Eloquent-JavaScript/14_dom.md

 Laying out a document can be quite a lot of work.
-In the interest of speed, browser engines do not immediately re-layout a document every time you change it, but wait as long as they can.
-When a JavaScript program that changed the document finishes running, the browser will have to compute a new layout in order to draw the changed document to the screen.
+In the interest of speed, browser engines do not immediately re-layout a document every time you change it but wait as long as they can.
+When a JavaScript program that changed the document finishes running, the browser will have to compute a new layout to draw the changed document to the screen.
 When a program _asks_ for the position or size of something by reading properties such as `offsetHeight` or calling `getBoundingClientRect`, providing correct information also requires